FFT::R2C Class

 Raw Pointer Interface

-If you only want to use AMReX as a Parallel FFT library without using other functionalities and data containers, you could use the raw pointer interface.
+If you only want to use AMReX as a parallel FFT library without using other functionality or data containers, you could use the raw pointer interface.
 Below is an example.

 MPI_Init(&argc, &argv);

-// We don't need to call the full-blown amrex::Initialize
+// We don't need to call the full amrex::Initialize

 amrex::Init_FFT(MPI_COMM_WORLD);